koresar/bench-node/README.md

 ### Run a test on your current Node.js version

-Copy and run one of the following tests:
+Copy one of the lines below and execute in a shell:
 ```sh
 node filter/1.js
 node filter/2.js